 Reliable, it makes a good companion for trips to the gym or corner store.

-Plus it comes with some niceties that are found on other Glocks, including an adjustable rear sight, a 5.5-pound trigger that resets smoothly after firing, and the striker-fired semi-automatic pistol build that made the Austrians’ famous to begin with.
+Plus it comes with some niceties that are found on other Glocks, including an adjustable rear sight, a 5.5-pound trigger that resets smoothly after firing, and the striker-fired semi-automatic pistol build that made the Austrians famous to begin with.

 Of course, this being a Glock there’s no external safeties which is ideal as these will almost certainly slow your drawing and firing during practice or in a live situation.

 More than just a way to be prepared to defend against lethal force, concealed carry is for many a lifestyle.
-Following the mantra of “better to have it and not need it than to need it and not have it,” many every day carry or EDC their preferred handgun – be it a full-size or pocket gun.
+Following the mantra of “better to have it and not need it than to need it and not have it,” many every day carry (or EDC) their preferred handgun – be it a full-size or pocket gun.

 Of course, regardless of how carefully selected your personal defense pistol may be, there’s no substitute for regular training through a combination of safe dry fire/unloaded drill as well as live-fire range sessions.

 With that, the safest way to carry is in a holster – one that provides a reliable presentation of the grip to the user on each draw while keeping the trigger guard covered to help prevent negligent discharges– after all, it is embarrassing to shoot yourself with your own gun, especially in public.
 If pocket carry is your requirement, a quality pocket holster will prevent your pistol from jostling around and make sure the trigger guard has adequate coverage.

-Preferred carry methods are typically inside the waistband, or IWB, on the strong side from the 1 o’clock to 4 o’clock position for right-hand users (11- to 8 o’clock for left), with the positions closer to the navel reserved for those who like to appendix carry.
+The preferred carry method for pocket pistols is typically inside the waistband, or IWB, on the strong side from the 1 o’clock to 4 o’clock position for right-hand users (11- to 8 o’clock for left), with the positions closer to the navel reserved for those who like to appendix carry.

 Small of the back carry is less popular due to the fact it is harder to sit comfortably or draw from a seated position such as when driving a vehicle.

-Likewise, outside the waistband, or OWB carry, is typically reserved for those who prefer to carry openly– a practice which can draw negative attention to the user or– those who use a cover garment such as a vest, jacket or overshirt.
+Likewise, outside the waistband, or OWB carry, is typically reserved for those who prefer to carry openly– a practice that can draw negative attention to the user or– those who use a cover garment such as a vest, jacket or overshirt.